 Where we disclose personal information about you to someone else for any of the above reasons, we require them to adhere to our privacy, security and confidentiality standards.

 Storing and protecting your personal information

 PaySauce may store your personal information electronically and in paper form.
-Once in PaySauce's control, PaySauce will take reasonable steps to keep your personal information safe from loss and unauthorised access, use, copying and disclosure.
+Once in PaySauce's control, PaySauce will take reasonable steps to keep your personal information safe from loss and unauthorised access, use, modification, copying and disclosure.

 While PaySauce takes reasonable steps to maintain secure internet connections, if you provide PaySauce with personal information over the internet, the provision of that information is at your own risk.
 You must ensure you have in place systems and protections to ensure your personal information is secure when you transmit it to PaySauce.

 PaySauce will keep your personal information for as long as PaySauce requires it for the purposes described under the heading "How PaySauce Uses Your Personal Information" or for the fulfilment of any legal obligation on PaySauce (e.g. if PaySauce provides certain payroll related Services, it is required to hold certain data for 7 years after the last processed Payrun).

 Subject to certain grounds for refusal set out in the Act, you have the right to check whether PaySauce holds your personal information, access your readily retrievable personal information that PaySauce holds and to request a correction to your personal information.
 Before you exercise this right, PaySauce will need evidence to confirm that you are the individual to whom the personal information relates.
 In respect of a request for correction, if PaySauce thinks the correction is reasonable and it is reasonably able to change the personal information, PaySauce will make the correction.
 If PaySauce does not make the correction, it will take reasonable steps to note on the personal information that you requested the correction.